Catalog

 -Compulsive Reader

 On February 16, 2015 Robert Letters posted a 5-line poem on the social media platform, Twitter.
-This began an ongoing daily practice that has continued for over four years, with more than 1,500 poems posted to date.
-Help Keep Out: Volume 4 contains Books 10-12 of this ongoing work.
+This began an ongoing daily practice that continued for over four years, resulting in a 1,700-poem sequence that ended on October 22, 2019.
+Help Keep Out: Volume 2 contains Books 4-6 of this ongoing work.

 On February 16, 2015 Robert Letters posted a 5-line poem on the social media platform, Twitter.
-This began an ongoing daily practice that has continued for over three years, with more than 1,200 poems posted to date.
-Help Keep Out: Volume 3 contains Books 7-9 of this ongoing work.
+This began an ongoing daily practice that continued for over four years, resulting in a 1,700-poem sequence that ended on October 22, 2019.
+Help Keep Out: Volume 3 contains Books 7-9 of this work.

 The poems are necessarily short, constrained by the character limit of the platform.
 While they are predominantly informed by Asian forms – haiku, senryu, tanka and sijo – the poems in this volume are all 5-line tanka.
 The poems present several different speakers, and often speak directly to someone, a “you,” who is always specific, but not always the same person.